rpt/eqcmini/README.md

 # QuickCheck Mini

-QuickCheck Mini is a stripped down version of Quviq QuickCheck.
+QuickCheck Mini is a stripped down version of [Quviq QuickCheck][erlang-quickcheck].

 This version supports generators and shrinking, but mainly for testing side-effect free code.
 For code with side-effects, concurrent code or